Interlibrary Loan Policy

 - Recreational reading, personal materials, and materials for relatives or friends

 - Bulky or fragile materials

-Most lending libraries will allow patrons to borrow a book for 3-4 weeks, with a possibility to renew for an additional 2-4 weeks.
+Most lending libraries will allow patrons to borrow a book for three to four weeks, with a possibility to renew for an additional two to four weeks.
 Those wishing to renew can submit a request through their interlibrary loan account.

 To express our appreciation to the lending libraries for this privilege, we MUST return books promptly.
 Failure to return materials on time jeopardizes McKee Library's borrowing privileges with other libraries.